CopperBadger/dotfiles/README.md

   except for:
   * `compton.conf`, which should be placed in `~/.config/compton` (create this directory if it does not already exist)
-  * `terminalrc`, the xfce4-terminal configuration, which should be placed in `~/.config/xfce4/terminal` (create this directory if it does not already exist as well)
+  * `terminalrc`, if you use Xfce4-terminal, which should be placed in `~/.config/xfce4/terminal` (create this directory if it does not already exist as well)
   * `ApplyXres.template`, if you use Sublime Text, which should be placed in